lumiknit/iosevka-lumi/README.md

 ## Build

-Rename private build profiles to iosevka 30.0.1 repo, and build.
+Rename private build profiles to iosevka 31.9.1 repo, and build.

 - `qp-lumi.toml`: Sans-serif Quasi-proportional
 - `term-lumi.toml`: Monospace Quasi-proportional
 - `qp-knit.toml`: Serif Quasi-proportional
 - `term-knit.toml`: Monospace Quasi-proportional

+### Build with the new script

+- Install otc2otf & ttfautohint
+  - otc2otf is provided by Python `afdko` package.
+    - `pip install afdko`
+  - ttfautohint is provided by `ttfautohint` package.
+    - `brew install ttfautohint`
+    - Windows, you may need to download from the official site.
+- Run the script from `00-....js`

 ## Preview